pgr301-exam-atumn-2018-100018/pgr301-exam-18-infra/docs/readme.md

 Due to this, and the context of the bullet point being under the application header, I assume this means that the Maven (mentioned in a bullet point above) build on the machine should fail, not the pipeline.

+All in all I think I did an OK job.
+Considering the setbacks and problems I had I would say I did a slightly-better-than-ok job.
+I didn't really expect to have that many setbacks, but I guess that's on me.
+As I'm sure the lecturer is aware of, there are many components that can go wrong with pipelines, and setting them up for others to run on their computers can lead to a lot of confusion.
+With this in mind I wrote the instructions after how I run the pipeline, tests, and so on, and hope for the best.
+I hope I explained most of my problem solving and what I understood the text in the assignment to mean, and that that can be incorporated in the next exam text.

 ##### Additional Features:

 Now that the project fulfils the requirement to "Basic Pipeline" I can work on feature to raise the grade.